-#1 – Ambient room temperature
+1. Ambient room temperature

-#2 – Heat Lamp
+2. Heat Lamp

-A heat lamp situated to focus in the cage can provide your snakes with additional heat.
-If you decide to use a heat lamp to keep the cage warm you’ll need to either get to decide if you want to use two bulbs; one for night and one for day, or just one bulb for both.
-‘Before you decide either way consider the implications of each approach.
+A heat lamp situated to focus on the cage can provide your snakes with additional heat.
+If you decide to use a heat lamp to keep the enclosure warm, you’ll need to either get to determine if you want to use two bulbs; one for night and one for day, or just one bulb for both.
+Before you decide either way, consider the implications of each approach.

 You can get either red or blue.
-The red ones provide a marginal amount of UVB benefits, which is wasted on snakes because they don’t need it.
+The red ones provide a marginal amount of UVB benefits, wasted on snakes because they don’t need it.
 The UVB won’t harm the snakes it just isn’t an additional buying point.

 Get one bulb, a red or blue one, and use it for both day and night.
-During the day the light provided to your snakes is natural sun light that gets into the room, or whatever overhead lights you use are.
+During the day, the light provided to your snakes is natural sunlight that gets into the room or whatever overhead lights you use are.
 The heat lamp still has to be left on to help maintain the proper temperatures.

-Whatever setup you decide here is some information about the bulbs themselves.
+Whatever setup you decide, here is some information about the bulbs themselves.

-- Compact Florescent Bulbs (CFLs):
+Compact Fluorescent Bulbs (CFLs):

-I’ve not had as many hours out of them as the claims I’ve heard others make but they definitely cut down on my electrical bills when used.
+I’ve not had as many hours out of them as the claims I’ve heard others make, but they definitely cut down on my electrical bills when used.
 They are often significantly more expensive than incandescent bulbs.
-They also contain mercury which complicates disposal.
+They also contain mercury, which complicates disposal.

-- Frequently turning them off and on leads to much shorter lifespans
+- Frequently turning them off and on leads to much shorter lifespans.

 Heat lamps have a few disadvantages that you should keep in mind as well.

-- They dry out the air making humidity more of an issue
+- They dry out the air making humidity more of an issue.

-- They can be expensive both in terms of bulb cost and electricity
+- They can be expensive both in terms of bulb cost and electricity.

-#3 – Ceramic Heat Bulbs (CHB)
+3. Ceramic Heat Bulbs (CHB)

 CHBs use Infrared (IR) to heat the objects in the tank.
-This is how sunlight works, it mainly heats objects and to a lesser extent the air around us.
-They become extremely hot and require a special light fixtures designed for the high amount of heat they generate.
+This is how sunlight works; it mainly heats objects and a lesser extent of the air around us.
+They become extremely hot and require special light fixtures designed for the high amount of heat they generate.

-#4 – Radiant Heat Panel (RHP)
+4. Radiant Heat Panel (RHP)

 These employ the same concept as the ceramic heat lamps in that they both take advantage of infrared (IR) heat to heat the air inside of your snake’s cage.
-Unlike CHBs the surface of the RHPs do not get nearly as hot.
+Unlike CHBs, the surface of the RHPs does not get nearly as hot.

 - Can’t catch on or cause a fire, period

-- Made from completely non-combustible materials
+- Made from entirely non-combustible materials

 - Safe to the touch for both humans and snakes